ajesler/blokus/Readme.md

 	- Least squares fitting of two 3d point sets - http://162.105.204.96/teachers/yaoy/Fall2011/arun.pdf

+### TODO

+- Move shapes to the DB

 ### Extras

 - Offer hints to the player as to where a particular block could be placed.
 - Show all squares that can be covered with the players available blocks.
-- Build an AI to play against.
+- Build an AI to play against. f
+- Support different game types, eg duo & trigon